KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 In June, I took part in the JPMorgan Chase Innovation Week Global Hackathon with a project in the DE&I category.
 We participated in the finals.
 Although we did not win, it was a great experience, and I made some new friends.

+## Django News Newsletter

+Django News Newsletter is a fabulous newsletter published every Friday and filled with all of the most important Django news.
+I was honored to be included twice this year: for my DjangoCon US [Talk Topics Inspiration List](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/topic-ideas-djangocon-us-2023.md) and [DjangoCon US Recap](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/recap-of-djangocon-us-2023.md).

 ## Stanford Code in Place Article

 In April, Stanford Engineering featured me an article "[Stanford Engineering offers free online introductory programming course](https://engineering.stanford.edu/magazine/stanford-engineering-offers-free-online-introductory-programming-course)".
 I talked about my experience learning and teaching Python programming language as a Stanford Code in Place student in 2020 and section leader in 2021.
 It was an honor to be profiled.

-For more about my experience, check out my recap "[Reflections on Stanford Code in Place](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/reflections-on-stanford-code-in-place.md)" or my section leader [recap slides](https://github.com/KatherineMichel/stanford-code-in-place-section-leader).
+For more about my experience, check out my student recap "[Reflections on Stanford Code in Place](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/reflections-on-stanford-code-in-place.md)" or my section leader [recap slides](https://github.com/KatherineMichel/stanford-code-in-place-section-leader).

 ## Travel, Food, and Fun